klemke1/LemkeKellyPortfolio/README.md

 # LemkeKellyPortfolio
 Kelly Lemke's Portfolio
 # portfolio
-This i smy first Github portfolio.
+This is my first Github portfolio.
 # about me
 I am a second year MSPPM student at Heinz.
 I have worked in academic research the past two years and did my summer internship at an environmental consulting firm.
 I really enjoy building client relationships and managing people and helping them be successful!
 In 5 years, I hope to have my own team working for me at a firm.
 Beyond my professional and academic life, I love spending time outdoors, including playing tennis, pickleball, working out, yoga, volleyball and many other things.
 I played soccer as a student athlete in both undergrad and graduate school which is why I still love being active and playing other sports for fun with my friends.
 # what I hope to learn